HyperTag/documentation/src/content/cloud-destinations/amazon-redshift.md

 Redshift clusters can either be in a EC2 Classic subnet or VPC subnet

-If your cluster has a field called `Cluster Security Groups`, go ahead to EC2-Classic.
+If your cluster has a field called **Cluster Security Groups**, follow the instructions below for EC2-Classic.

-If your cluster has a field called `VPC Security Groups`, go ahead to EC2 VPC.
+If your cluster has a field called **VPC Security Groups**, follow the instructions below for EC2 VPC.

 **EC2-Classic**